-To quantitatively summarize the findings from the heatmap plots and to show this statistic with other choices of base classifiers (LR and SVM) and unfairness metrics (SPD and EOD), we look at the average performance across $100$ different settings of $\beta_{pos}$ and $ \beta_{neg}$ in Tables \ref{fig:under_rep_label_bias_synthetic}(c) and \ref{fig:under_rep_label_bias_adult}(c) for the Synthetic and the Adult dataset respectively.
-An indication of stability with these results is whether the mean error rate and unfairness across $100$ different under-representation settings stay low and whether this mean performance has a high standard deviation.
+To quantitatively summarize the findings from the heatmap plots and to show this statistic with other choices of base classifiers (LR and SVM) and unfairness metrics (SPD and EOD), we look at the average performance across $100$ different settings of $\beta_{pos}$ and $ \beta_{neg}$ in Figure \ref{fig:under_rep_label_bias_compas}(c) for the Compas dataset.
+An indication of stability with these results is whether the mean error rate and unfairness across $100$ different under-representation settings stay low and whether this mean performance has a low standard deviation.
 Because we run the whole experimental setup $5$ times with different random seeds for reproducibility, the values represent the mean value of the mean across $5$ runs for each $\beta_{pos}, \beta_{neg}$ setting, and its standard deviation over the $100$ settings.
 We embolden the top-$3$ mean and top-$3$ standard deviation values for each column, where the top-$3$ means the lowest $3$ error rate and the unfairness metrics (SPD and EOD).

 For all datasets, the observations across all emboldened values corroborate our findings from the heatmap plots.
 For both unfairness metrics (SPD and EOD), `exp\_grad' and `jiang\_nachum' often appear in the top-$3$ mean performance across all settings, whereas `rew', `jiang\_nachum' and `exp\_grad' often appear in the top-$3$ smallest standard deviation values, indicating their stability.
-Furthermore, `rew' and `jiang\_nachum' often appear in the top-$3$ mean and standard deviation list for error rate.
-Finally, `rew' appears often in the top-$3$ mean performance for Statistical Parity Difference (SPD).
-As expected, the unfair base classifier often appears in the top-$3$ mean error rate list since its objective always is to minimize error rates without regard for unfairness.
+Furthermore, `rew' and `jiang\_nachum' often appear in the top-$3$ mean and standard deviation list for error rate. `rew' often appears in the top-$3$ mean performance for Statistical Parity Difference (SPD).
+As expected, the unfair base classifier often appears in the top-$3$ mean error rate list since its objective is always to minimize error rates without regard for unfairness.
 Finally, when looking over all the datasets' results, we find that `exp\_grad' and `jiang\_nachum' often emerge to be the most stable classifiers for other metrics like EOD and SPD, despite not being trained to minimize those metrics, further solidifying the evidence for their stable behavior.